avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

 Rabies virus is the virus responsible for `rabies <http://www.who.int/rabies/en/>`_, which is classified by the WHO as a neglected tropical disease.
 Mokola virus and rabies virus are closely related viruses that both belong to a group of viruses called the Lyssaviruses.
 Mokola virus causes a rabies-like infection in mammals including humans.

-Once you have retrieved the sequences using retrieveuniprotseqs(), you can then use the function write.fasta() from the SeqinR package to write the sequences to a FASTA-format file.
+Once you have retrieved the sequences using retrieveseqs(), you can then use the function write.fasta() from the SeqinR package to write the sequences to a FASTA-format file.
 As its arguments (inputs), the write.fasta() function takes the list variable containing the sequences, and a vector containing the names of the sequences, and the name that you want to give to the FASTA-format